aylwarda/my-fintech-homework-wk1/README.md

 ### What has been the business impact of this company so far?

-Frollo primarily sees itself as an enabler of disruption and is willing to partner with those startups or even encumbents that are willing to become more nimble and focus on the future of banking, i.e. its open and consumer-focussed future.
+Frollo primarily sees itself as an enabler of disruption and is willing to partner with those startups or even incumbents that are willing to become more nimble and focus on the future of banking, i.e. its open and consumer-focussed future.
 With its early adoption of Open Banking standards, open and consumer-focused approach, their platform has grown to being dominant with the processing of 95% of all Open Banking related activity!

 Their approach to Open Banking is paying off with a number of high-profile announcements in recent months [[11][11]]: -
 - May 2021